Museums are an excellent place to head, especially if it is a rainy day, which it often is in Bilbao. Writer Liz Pitt has the museum Scoop.

-Walking around the Guggenheim is one of my favorite ways to pass the rare sunny days in Bilbao.
+Walking around the Guggenheim is one of my favorite ways to pass rare sunny days in Bilbao.
 There is a café outside that features live jazz music, and people watching is at a premium.

 There are also several art installations outside of the Guggenheim which are as iconic as the museum itself.
 My personal favorite is “Puppy” (or Poopy, as the locals call is), by Jeff Koons.
-The massive sculpture is made of thousands of colorful flowers, that are changed to fit the season.
+The massive sculpture is made of thousands of colorful flowers that are changed to fit the season.
 The exhibit was originally supposed to be temporary, but the locals fell in love with the puppy, and begged the museum to keep it on permanently.

-Another cool thing that the museum does is host special talks about the work that the museum is doing in the art community, and paintings that the museum is restoring.
-They also offer complimentary snacks and txakoli (Basque white wine), so make sure you stick around for that!
+Another cool thing that the museum does is host special talks about the work that the museum is doing in the art community and the paintings that the museum is restoring.
+During these presentations they offer complimentary snacks and txakoli (Basque white wine), so make sure you stick around for that!
 After checking out the museum, you can stroll through Parque Doña Casilda, a picturesque space right next to the museum that hosts a variety of bird life, from peacocks to ducks.

 3. Basque Museum of Bilbao – If Basque culture interests you at all, you must visit the Basque Museum.
-Basque Country is insanely different from the rest of Spain, and this museum does a good job of explaining why.
+The Basque Country is quite different from the rest of Spain, and this museum does a good job of explaining why.
 There are permanent exhibits that tell the history of the Basque people, and their struggle to preserve their culture.
 The gift shop is great, and you can buy replicas of the exhibits.
 You can also purchase traditional Basque music and clothing.
 While this museum isn’t as big or well known as the Guggenheim, culturally, it’s very important.
 If you’re in Bilbao, make sure you put this museum on your list.